Huy-Ngo/acanban/_sources/req/use-case/other.rst.txt

 Basic Flow
 """"""""""

-1. User requests to log in the system.
+1. User requests to log in to the system.
 2. System receives the request and allows user to logout the system.

 Pre-Conditions